 LCAO Sign-On Letter

+September___, 2017

+The Honorable Thomas E. Price, MD

+Secretary of Health and Human Services

+200 Independence Avenue, SW

+Washington, DC 20201

+Dear Secretary Price:

 Since 1980, the Leadership Council of Aging Organizations (LCAO) has been the country’s preeminent coalition representing tens of millions of older Americans.
 Comprised of 72 national nonprofit organization members, LCAO focuses on the well-being of America’s older population and is committed to representing their interests in the policy-making arena.
 LCAO serves as a source of information about issues affecting older persons and provides leadership and vision as America meets the challenges and opportunities presented by its aging society.

-Today we write to oppose the current effort by the Department of Health and Human Services (HHS) to reopen and roll back the landmark regulation implementing Section 1557 of the Affordable Care Act (ACA).
-The 1557 rule is critically important to protecting older Americans not only from age discrimination but also from discrimination based on race, color, national origin, limited English proficiency, disability, or sex, including discrimination on the basis of gender identity or sex stereotypes.
-We recognize that certain aspects of the rule require new sub-regulatory guidance but we are deeply concerned that any reopening of this rule would put all of the rule’s protections for patients and consumers at risk of being weakened.
+Today we write to encourage the Department of Health and Human Services (HHS) to fully carry out the final rule implementing Section 1557 of the Affordable Care Act (ACA).
+We oppose any effort to reopen it or roll back its patient and consumer protections.
+Section 1557 and its rule are critically important to protecting older Americans not only from age discrimination but also from discrimination based on race, color, national origin, limited English proficiency, disability, or sex, including discrimination on the basis of gender identity or sex stereotypes.
+We recognize that certain aspects of the rule require new sub-regulatory guidance but we are deeply concerned that any reopening of this rule would weaken all of the rule’s protections for patients and consumers.

-HHS has stated in court documents that it has drafted a proposed rule to reopen and repeal portions of the 1557 implementing rule, just months after the rule’s effective date.
-This move is at odds with LCAO’s vision of recognizing the diversity of America’s older population and working to ensure that no older person is a victim of discrimination.
+HHS has stated in court documents that it has drafted a proposed rule to reopen and repeal portions of the 1557 implementing rule, just months after the rule’s effective date, as it reevaluates the reasonableness, necessity, and efficacy of the Section 1557 implementing rule in light of ongoing litigation.
+This move is at odds with LCAO’s vision of recognizing the diversity of America’s older population and working to ensure that no older person experiences discrimination.
 Section 1557 is a landmark civil rights law.
-The Department’s implementing rule was six years in development, with multiple public comment periods and broad support from medical professionals, public health experts, and consumer advocates.
-The rule clarifies Section 1557’s critical protections with regard to age discrimination, language and disability access, and its unique protections against sex discrimination in health care, including discrimination against LGBT Americans.
+The Department’s implementing rule was six years in development.
+The final Section 1557 rule was developed with multiple public comment periods and broad support from medical professionals, public health experts, and consumer advocates.
+We are deeply concerned that this move to reopen the rule only a year after it went into effect would risk weakening all of the rule’s landmark patient and consumer protections.

+Specifically, if the rule were reopened, we fear that resulting changes would undermine HHS’s commitment to reducing health disparities and ensuring consumers have access to quality health care.
+Stark health disparities exist across race, gender, sexual orientation, and poverty lines, and older adults are no exception.
+For example, a larger share of Black and Hispanic Medicare beneficiaries report fair or poor health status than white beneficiaries.
+Similarly, Black and Hispanic adults age 65 and older are almost twice as likely as white older adults to develop diabetes.
+Such disparities not only mean poorer health among affected populations, they also lead to higher health care spending.
+Section 1557 is an important part of HHS’s arsenal to combat health disparities, improve health care delivery, and in turn lower health care costs.